 Google Books is the best place to search for books of your interest and read excerpts from them.
-The searching of books is as easy as doing a web search.
+The searching for books is as easy as doing a web search.
 You can either directly enter a book name in the search bar or you can browse by categories.
 There are billions of scanned books in the Google Books database.
 You can also search for Magazines using Advance search options.

 Here are some common features available in Google Books:

 - Search: Book Search works just like web search.
 Try a search on Google Books or on Google.com.
 When Google finds a book with content that contains a match for your search terms, It will be linked in your search results.

 - Browse books online: If the book is out of copyright, or the publisher has given them permission, you’ll be able to see a preview of the book, and in some cases the entire text.
 If it’s in the public domain, you’re free to download a PDF copy.

 - Buy the book or borrow from the library: If you find a book you like, click on the “Buy this book” and “Borrow this book” links to see where you can buy or borrow it.

 Using your Google Account you can even create and manage personal bookshelves, share books with friends, and see what they are reading.
 Google Books is the best companion for book lovers.

-Have you ever think that from where Google gets these books?
+Have you ever thought that from where Google gets these books?
 Currently, Google is running two programs to connect readers with books: the Partner Program and the Library Project.

 Readers’ comments and views are most welcome.
 Stay tuned folks, to learn more about another Google Product.